martazvch/rover-lang/spec.md

 ### Still to figure out

-- Loop aliasing, maybe a bit cluttered for now, consider:
+- loop aliasing, maybe a bit cluttered for now, consider:
     - Optional "with" keyword:
     break outter with tk
     - Explicit dereferencing: